linus123/DatabaseVersion/README.md

 Powershell Message
 --------------------------------
 The first time you run a PowerShell module on your computer you may get an error message complaining about execution policies.
-PowerShell security by default will not run is set to NOT run modules.
+PowerShell secuirty, by default, will not run modules.
 You can solve the problem by running PowerShell as an administrator and typing in the command

 	Set-ExecutionPolicy RemoteSigned